mixpanel/sample-android-mixpanel-integration/README.md

 ## Getting Started

-The application is built using Eclipse.
+The sample application is built using Eclipse.
 To import it into your workspace:

 - Clone this git repository (the instructions are at the top of the page)
 - Within Eclipse, go to "Import... > General > Existing Projects into Workspace"